 Am I being a little dramatic?
 I don’t think so.
 We can live only a few days without water – maybe a week if we keep real still and cool.

-Researchers have found that most of us, as in, the human population and its kids, spend our lives in a state of mild to serious dehydration.
+Researchers have found that most of us, as in, the human population, spend our lives in a state of mild to serious dehydration.
 We just aren’t getting enough water.
 Now before you move on, thinking, ‘Oh that’s not me’, take a quick look at this little list below showing what happens to your body when you don’t have enough water:

 Symptoms and Signs of Mild to Medium Dehydration

 - Feeling thirsty This is not a reliable indicator of dehydration, as often by the time you are thirsty, your body is already dehydrated.